CraftAcademyLabs/ca_course/atm_challenge/step_8.md

 So, how can we implement a method to set an expiry date when an account object is created?

+First of all, we need to tell the class that the default validity of the card is 5 yrs.
 To do that, we can set a type of variable called constant with the default value of how many years a new card should be valid for.
 It can look something like this.

 ```ruby
 class Account